Robustness-Reinforced Knowledge Distillation with Correlation Distance and Network Pruning

 \IEEEPARstart{T}{he} remarkable progress of computer vision in recent years, powered by deep neural networks, has enabled better performance in practical applications such as classification, object detection, and semantic segmentation.
 However, to ensure the effective functionality of these vision tasks on mobile or low-capacity devices, it is important to consider the limited computational resources available.
 Various model compression techniques, including model quantization, model pruning, and knowledge distillation, have emerged as crucial research areas to address this challenge.
 Among these techniques, Knowledge distillation (KD) facilitates smaller networks, known as a student model, to have comparable performance to larger networks, known as a teacher model.
 This is accomplished by transferring knowledge from a teacher model to a student model, which can be used practically in place of the larger network~\cite{application1, application2, application3}.
 In KD, the term “\textit{knowledge}” refers to intermediate feature maps, class predictions as soft labels, or penultimate layer representations.

+{Hinton’s foundational paper on knowledge distillation~\cite{hinton} introduced the idea of softening probabilities by using a higher-than-normal temperature (e.g., $T=4$) in the softmax function.
+The generalization tendencies of complicated model can be better understood by considering the relative probabilities of non-target classes.
+Since then, \textit{dark knowledge} has been used to describe this information in soft targets~\cite{dark1, dark2,dark3}.
+Building on this research, we have also embraced the term ‘dark knowledge’ to describe the helpful information transferred from the teacher to the student model. }

-Even after the introduction of Vanilla KD~\cite{hinton}, most logit-based KDs still rely on KL divergence to measure the similarity between the soft probabilities generated by the teacher and student models.
+Even after the introduction of Vanilla KD, most logit-based KDs still rely on KL divergence to measure the similarity between the soft probabilities generated by the teacher and student models.